TunaMods/custom_glint/README.txt

   EMBEDDING IN YOUR OWN MOD (no dependency required)
 ================================================================================

-Copy the glint system directly into your mod under the MIT license.
+Copy the common/ folder directly into your mod under the MIT license.
 Attribution required — keep the MIT header in each file you copy.
-The Glint Wand, GUI, and networking (module/) are optional.
-You can drive everything through CustomGlint.write() alone and skip them entirely.

 STEP 1 — Copy source files